General relativistic limit of f(R) gravity in the horizon scale of black hole: Photon orbit with Kerr Scalaron metric and test of no-hair theorem

+It is to be noted that $M_{\psi}r$ is dimensionless, where $M_{\psi}$ is expressed in eV and $r$ is expressed in au with the conversion $1 au^{-1} = 8.18 \times 10^{-18}$eV.
+It was shown earlier that power law ($R^m, m>1$) curvature correction to quantum vacuum fluctuation produces a scalaron-black hole mass relationship as $M_\psi \propto \frac{1}{M}$ (\cite{2018ApJ...855...70K, 2024JCAP...02..019T})(see section 3).
+This ensures asymptotic flatness of the Kerr Scalaron metric (\cite{2024ApJ...964..127P}).
+The author in \cite{PhysRevLett.100.091101} demonstrated that if $f(R)$ gravity Lagrangian has the form of a power series

+then vacuum solutions of GR (either R =0 or R = constant) also ensure existence of vacuum solution of $f(R)$ theory of gravity.

-In order to see the impact of the Kerr-scalaron metric on shape of the black hole shadow, we proceed by considering the Hamilton-Jacobi (HJ) approach for obtaining the null geodesics around the black hole.
+In order to see the impact of the Kerr Scalaron metric on shape of the black hole shadow, we proceed by considering the Hamilton-Jacobi (HJ) approach for obtaining the null geodesics around the black hole.
 The HJ equation is written as

-Here $\tau$ is the affine parameter and the $g^{ij}$ are the contravariant metric tensor components in the Kerr-scalaron metric.
+Here $\tau$ is the affine parameter and the $g^{ij}$ are the contravariant metric tensor components in the Kerr Scalaron metric.
 The HJ equation becomes,

 On further simplification, we obtain the following convenient form.

 Assuming that the variables are separable, we adopt a principal function of the form

 where E and $L_z$ are the particle's energy and angular momentum respectively. $S_r(r)$ and $S_\theta (\theta)$ are the radial and angular principal functions.
 For the chosen form of $S$, we obtain the separable equations as